churkin/eslint-config-devextreme/README.md

 - **Overrides**

-  - Allow importing devDependencies when in development mode:
+  - Allow devDependencies to be imported when in development mode:

     ```javascript
     'import/no-extraneous-dependencies': ['error', { devDependencies: true }]